Board of Directors

 Hi, I'm Therese Taylor-Stinson (Washington, DC),

-Therese is also a certified Emotional Emancipation Circle Facilitator with the Community Healing Network, Inc., and the Association of Black Psychologists.
+Therese is also a certified Emotional Emancipation Circle Facilitator through the Community Healing Network, Inc., and the Association of Black Psychologists.
 Read her chapter on “Internal Liberation” with Rev. Dr. Paula Owens Parker in Kaleidoscope.
-In 2018, Therese won an Indie Author Legacy Award in the area of social awareness for her editing of Ain’t Gonna Let Nobody Turn Me Around, and she was named a “Collaborative Bridge Builder” by Grace and Race, Inc.
+In 2018, Therese won an Indie Author Legacy Award in the area of social awareness for her editing of Ain’t Gonna Let Nobody Turn Me Around, and she was named a “Collaborative Bridge Builder” by Grace and Race, Inc. Her most recent solo publication with Broadleaf Books Walking the Way of Harriet Tubman: Public Mystic and Freedom Fighter was released on February 14, 2023.
+It is available through Amazon in hardback, Kindle, and Audible, as well as other booksellers.